iamshouvikmitra/slate/README.md

 #About
 Slate Notes are contained entirely within their own link.
 (Including this one!)
 This means they're...

-💼 Portable - you don't need a server to host them
+💼 Portable - you don't need a server to host them <br>
-👁 Private - nothing is sent to–or stored on–this server
+👁 Private - nothing is sent to–or stored on–this server <br>
-🎁 Easy to share as a link or QR code
+🎁 Easy to share as a link or QR code <br>
-Slate Notes can hold about as much as a printed page, and there is a lot you can do with that:
+Slate Notes can hold about as much as a printed page, and there is a lot you can do with that: <br>
-✒️ Compose poetry
+✒️ Compose poetry <br>
-🛠 Create an app
+🛠 Create an app <br>
-🐦 Bypass a 140 280 char limit
+🐦 Bypass a 140 280 char limit <br>
-🎨 Express yourself in ascii
+🎨 Express yourself in ascii <br>

 ##Hosting
 One simple way to host is to forward a domain.
 Just paste your slate's url in the redirect.